kristindawn/2022-08-02-oakridge-online/index.md

 collaborative_notes: https://pad.carpentries.org/2022-08-02-oakridge-online # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---
-{% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %yancyab@ornl.gov}
+{% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

 {% comment %}
 HEADER